Southern Humboldt Community Park is perhaps the best birding location between Bear River Ridge to the north and Usal Beach Campground to the south.

 A schedule for Bird walks at the Park can be found on our Events page.
 You might also check for PSAs in the local papers and the North Coast Journal the week of a scheduled bird walk.
 The group always meets at Tooby Park, If you don’t know where that is, use these Directions .
 When you find the Park, stay on the highway for another 50 feet or so past the Main Entrance and turn right where you see the picnic tables at the edge of the river.

 You might expect quite a few species at a “best birding location.”
 Species sighted at the park include: American Kestrel, Bald Eagle, Cooper’s Hawk, White-throated Swift, Grasshopper Sparrow, Lazuli Bunting, Merlin, Northern Harrier, Western Bluebird, Belted Kingfisher, Western Meadowlark, Wood Duck, and White-tailed Kite, among many others.

-Unfortunately, a printed checklist of birds at the Park is no longer available, but bird walkers who sign up in advance receive an emailed list of birds previously seen on the walks.
+Check out the Park’s “check list of the birds” below.
+In addition, bird walkers who sign up in advance can receive an emailed list of birds previously seen on the walks.
 This list is usually recorded on the eBird site maintained by the Cornell Laboratory of Ornithology and can be accessed by clicking the link above.

 We’ve been fortunate to attract some really talented leaders for the walks.
 David Fix (author of Birds of Northern California) leads around 3 walks a year.
 Jude Power, a past president of RRAS, generally leads 2 walks.